travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ### Node.js

-Node.js projects specify OTP releases they need to be tested against using `node_js` key:
+Node.js projects specify releases they need to be tested against using `node_js` key:

      node_js:
        - 0.4